Bacon Jalepeño Mac and Cheese has just the right amount of heat and salty crunch to make it the best homemade macaroni and cheese!

 - In a large pot or dutch oven, cook the bacon.
 When done, remove cooked bacon pieces and set aside.
 Discard bacon grease, reserving no more than a tablespoon in the pot.
 Add sliced jalapeno to remaining bacon grease with bacon.
 Cook over medium heat until tender and fragrant, about 5 minutes.

 - Add butter to mixture and allow to melt.
-Reduce heat to low and add milk and cheeses.
-Stir until melted.
+Add milk and bring to boil while stirring constantly.
+Remove from heat, add cheese, and stir until melted.
 As soon as the cheese has melted and a sauce has formed, remove mixture from heat and stir in pasta.
 Enjoy!